 These Pokémon cards, which literally say “EX” or "GX" right on them (beside the character name), are more powerful and have cooler illustrations.
 Because these can also sometimes be shiny or holographic, they're highly coveted among little kids.

 An expansion is a new set of cards released within a certain generation or series.
 Each expansion release includes about 100-200 new cards.
 There is no way to purchase an entire expansion all at once.
 Instead, you purchase them in booster packs, which are sets of 10 cards that you can use to add to your current collection—usually these are themed within a specific expansion, meaning that the cards inside can be any of the cards that were released within that expansion set.
-Current expansions include Sword Shield Rebel Clash and Sword & Shield Darkness Ablaze.
-A new expansion, Sword & Shield Vivid Voltage is set to come out in November 2020.
-Older expansion packs that your kid might still be after include ones from previous generations like Sun & Moon, XY, Black & White, Diamond & Pearl or the EX series.
+With Pokémon's ninth generation video games, Pokémon Scarlet and Pokémon Violet, coming out in November 2022, the accompanying card series and expansion packs have yet to be announced.
+However, your kid might still be after cards from older expansion packs, which include ones from previous generations like Sword & Shield, Sun & Moon, XY, Black & White, Diamond & Pearl or the EX series.

 A tiny symbol on the bottom right-hand corner will let you know the rarity of a card.
 A circle on your card means it’s common, a diamond indicates that your card is uncommon, and a star means it’s rare.
 For example, hologram cards will always have stars on them.